-It will introduce students to systems thinking and societal change scenarios.
-It provides an overview of how sectors create social impact in Australia, and how they can work together more effectively to achieve positive social change, backed up by the real life experiences of the high calibre guest speakers.
+The course is backed up by the real life experiences of high calibre guest speakers and the rigorous research of the Centre of Social Impact.
 Students will be given the opportunity to put their learning into practice by planning their own change process to solve a social problem.

 When can I study this course?

-Creating Social Change: From Innovation to Impact will also be available to non UNSW students to study as a 'non-award' (voluntary) course and will be open for cross-institutional enrolment – more information is available on the UNSW website here.
+Creating Social Change: From Innovation to Impact will also be available to non-UNSW students to study as a 'non-award' (voluntary) course and will be open for cross-institutional enrolment.

 If you want to know more about the Centre for Social Impact’s postgraduate and undergraduate courses, get in touch.